aspose-cells/Aspose.Cells-Doc-md/english/reportingservices/user-guide/configuration/delimiters/_index.md

 Aspose.Cells for Reporting Services supports a specified delimiter when rendering TXT or CSV format.
 Two settings control the field delimiter in Aspose.Cells for Reporting Services.

-1. The field delimiter parameter in **rsreportserver.config** can only control a specified rendering extension.
+1. The field delimiter parameter in **rsreportserver.config** can only control a specific rendering extension.

 {{< highlight java >}}